RichmondYeboah/phonebook_from_react/README.md

 # phonebook_from_react
-This is a phone book application, built with React and Boostrap 4.
+phone book application, built with React and Boostrap 4.